MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bag-merge-function.md

 ---
 # bag_merge()

-Merges `dynamic` property bags into a `dynamic` property bag object with all properties merged.
+The function merges multiple `dynamic` property bags into a single `dynamic` property bag object, consolidating all properties from the input bags.

 ## Syntax